Quick Start Guide

 Your source provides the API key you’ll use to initialize the SDK.

-3. Enter a Name for the source, like “My React Native App”.
+3. Enter a Name for your integration, like “My React Native App”.

 4. We’ll present you with a code sample containing a cdpApiKey that you’ll use to initialize the SDK.
 Copy this key and keep it handy.

-5. Click Complete Setup to finish setting up your source.
+5. Click Complete Setup to finish setting up your integration.

 Set your name, get your CDP API Key, and click Complete Setup